swagshaw/swagshaw.github.io/_pages/about.md

 # 🔥 News
+- *2025.09*: &nbsp;🎉🎉  One paper has been accepted to IEEE Signal Processing Letters 2025!
 - *2025.09*: &nbsp;🎉🎉 Our ICASSP grand challenge [ESDD 2026](https://sites.google.com/view/esdd-challenge) has been launched.
 - *2025.08*: &nbsp;🎉🎉  I joined the University of Melbourne as a PhD student in Australia!
 - *2025.05*: &nbsp;🎉🎉  Four papers have been accepted to Interspeech 2025!